-The achievement gap between students who receive need based financial aid and students who do not received need based financial aid continues to widen.
+The achievement gap between students who receive need based financial aid and students who do not received need based financial aid has narrowed slightly.

-Figure D: The rolling three year retetion rate is flat for students who do not receive need based financial aid.
-The annual decline of retention rates for students who receive need based financial aid has widened the gap between the two populations.
+Figure D: The rolling three year retetion rate for students who do not receive need based financial aid continues a small but steady decline.
+The annual retention rates for students who receive need based financial aid remains flat compared to the prior year.
 Percentage point differences in red font indicate the gap has widened from the prior measurement, while black font indicates the gap has narrowed or maintained.

-Figure E: The annual retention rate of students who do not receive need based financial aid has fluctuated year over year, while the retention rate of students who receive need based financial aid has had a steady decline over the last five years.
+Figure E: The annual retention rate of students who do not receive need based financial aid has declined to an eight-year low.
+The retention rate of students who receive need based financial aid has increased 3.5-points, turning aroud the steady decline of the last seven years.
+Note: Fall 2013, fall 2014 and fall 2015 data not shown.